 Walmart opts to leave CVS partnerships over pricing dispute

-Walmart Inc has opted to end its involvement in the network of commercial and Medicaid pharmacies run by CVS Health Corp after the two companies failed to agree on pricing, CVS said on Tuesday.

-REUTERS: Walmart Inc has opted to end its involvement in the network of commercial and Medicaid pharmacies run by CVS Health Corp after the two companies failed to agree on pricing, CVS said on Tuesday.
+NEW YORK: Walmart Inc has opted to end its involvement in the network of commercial and Medicaid pharmacies run by CVS Health Corp after the two companies failed to agree on pricing, CVS said on Tuesday (Jan 15).

 Walmart sought reimbursement increases that would lead to higher costs for clients and consumers, CVS said, adding that the dispute would not affect the pharmacy networks in its Medicare plans and Walmart's Sam's Club stores.

-"At a time when everyone is working hard to find ways to reduce healthcare costs, Walmart's requested rates would ultimately result in higher costs for our clients and consumers," Derica Rice, president of CVS Caremark, the company's pharmacy benefits unit, said in a statement https://cvshealth.com/newsroom/press-releases/cvs-health-announces-walmart-decision-leave-cvs-caremark-commercial-and.
+"At a time when everyone is working hard to find ways to reduce healthcare costs, Walmart's requested rates would ultimately result in higher costs for our clients and consumers," Derica Rice, president of CVS Caremark, the company's pharmacy benefits unit, said in a statement.

 Walmart spokeswoman Marilee McInnis said the retailer was continuing discussions with CVS Caremark.